-- Purchase price includes, for each hotel property, all amounts paid to the seller and amounts paid for working capital plus costs paid with respect to third-party professional fees in connection with our purchase, but it does not include costs related to mortgage debt used by us to finance the purchase of the hotel property or escrow accounts setablished for the pre-funded capital improvements.
+Purchase price includes, for each hotel property, all amounts paid to the seller and amounts paid for working capital plus costs paid with respect to third-party professional fees in connection with our purchase, but it does not include costs related to mortgage debt used by us to finance the purchase of the hotel property or escrow accounts established for the pre-funded capital improvements.

 Pre-funded capital improvement escrows are amounts pre-funded into various escrow accounts.

-With respect to the hotels comprising the Capital Hotel Investment Portfolio, represents projected additional capital improvements scheduled to occur through the end of the first quarter of 2006 that were not pre-funded into an escrow account.
-With respect to the Vail Marriott Mountain Resort & Spa, represents projected additional capital improvements to be undertaken pursuant to a property improvement will be undertaken in 2006 and 2007.
+With respect to the hotels comprising the Capital Hotel Protfolio, represents projected additional capital improvements scheduled to occur through the end of the first quarter of 2006 that were not pre-funded into an escrow account.
+With respect to the Vail Marriott Mountain Resort & Spa, represents projected additional capital improvements to be undertaken pursuant to a property improvement plan that was not pre-funded into an escrow account.
+We currently expect that these capital improvements will be undertaken in 2006 and 2007.